trapexit/mergerfs/README.md

 #### Plex doesn't work with mergerfs

 It does.
-If you're trying to put Plex's config / metadata on mergerfs you have to leave `direct_io` off because Plex is using sqlite3 which apparently needs mmap. mmap doesn't work with `direct_io`.
-To fix this place the data elsewhere or disable `direct_io` (with `dropcacheonclose=true`).
+If you're trying to put Plex's config / metadata / database on mergerfs you can't set `cache.fles=off` because Plex is using sqlite3 with mmap enabled.
+Shared mmap is not supported by Linux's FUSE implementation when page caching is disabled.
+To fix this place the data elsewhere (preferable) or enable `cache.files` (with `dropcacheonclose=true`).
 Sqlite3 does not need mmap but the developer needs to fall back to standard IO if mmap fails.

-If the issue is that scanning doesn't seem to pick up media then be sure to set `func.getattr=newest` as mentioned above.
+If the issue is that scanning doesn't seem to pick up media then be sure to set `func.getattr=newest` though generally a full scan will pick up all media anyway.

 #### mmap performance is really bad